CrazyMadHacker/DataControl/README.md

   Now What
 =====================
-  https://www.optery.com/ - They have a free report to get started on other sites.
+  https://www.optery.com/ - They have a free report to get started on other sites.<br>
   There are lists every where for data brokers, CA and VA have recently made data brokers revels themselves and also keep a list.

 Taking It One Step Further
 =====================
-Unquie complex passwords for every account, use a password manager Enable MFA for ALL accounts.
-When I can, I use a yubico hardware MFA.
+Unquie complex passwords for every account, use a password manager, don't reuse passwords<br>
+Enable MFA for ALL accounts.
+When I can, I use a yubico hardware MFA.<br>
-Dark Web Scan, I like to keep on top of any data that might be out there and change emails/ credit cards before something happens
+Dark Web Scan, I like to keep on top of any data that might be out there and change emails/ credit cards before something happens<br>
-Lock Down Credits and set a
+Lock Your Credit, you will still be able to build credit with open accounts but this will block any new inquiries<br>
+Add a fraud alert, this will make lenders take extra steps to verify your identity and make it harder for someone to open unauthorized accounts in your name.<br>